olikamin11-dev/Oliver-Kaminsi-Portfolio/README.md

-# Oliver-Kaminski-Portfolio Knowledge Engineering & AI Portfolio
+# Oliver-Kaminski- Knowledge Engineering & AI Portfolio

-PharmD with 6+ years of experience in Quality Assurance & Regulatory Affairs in Pharma/IVD, currently completing an MSc in Big Data & Artificial Intelligence.
+PharmD with 6+ years of experience in the Pharma/IVD industry.
-My work focuses on the intersection of **Semantic Technologies, Knowledge Graphs, and Applied AI**, with strong emphasis on **explainability, traceability, and regulatory-grade data quality**.
+Currently completing the final course of an MSc in Big Data & Artificial Intelligence @ ORT University.
+My work focuses on the intersection of Semantic Technologies, Knowledge Graphs and AI, with a strong emphasis on explainability, traceability, and regulatory-grade data quality.

 ## Featured Projects